Non-Markovian renormalization of optomechanical exceptional points: Calculation of non-Markovian exceptional points

 Using this result in Eq. (\ref{EP_eq1}) yields the coupling strength at the exceptional point to be matching with Eq. (\ref{G_EP_general}) of the main text.
 Eq. (\ref{B_solution}) now gives the expression for the exceptional-point detuning as

 matching with Eq. (\ref{Delta_EP_general}).
-One can now check that $p''(\lambda_{\rm EP}) \neq 0$, implying that the exceptional point is of order two, not three.
+One can now check that $p''(\lambda_{\rm EP})\neq 0$, implying that the algebraic multiplicity is two, not three.
 Finally, let us note that if $\lambda_{\rm EP}$ denotes the double root of the cubic, the characteristic polynomial may be written as

 Using the well-known Vi\`ete relation for the sum of the roots yields

 and therefore